 USER TESTING & FEEDBACK

 During my initial attempts on high fidelity prototyping the gut check app, I was able to show and receive feedback on the overall, user experience and accessibility of the certain elements of the app.
-Below I divided general feedback into constructive feedback, as well as positive feedback.
+Below, I divided general feedback into constructive feedback, as well as positive feedback.

-I was able to collect important observations from my classmates, friends, and instructor, Kevin.
+I was able to collect important observations from my classmates, friends, and my mentor, Kevin.
 Initially, my prototype included both "find a doctor" tab and "resources" tab in one page, making people scroll a lot.
 Kevin advised me to separate the "find a doctor" section, to not take away the daily experience of the rest of the app.
 Later on, Dan Liu - a fellow classmate , reached out and gave me the idea of adding some tabs on top to eliminate the long scroll.

-Below i added the old version of the homepage with everything on a homepage, as well as some detailed criticism from Kevin on important points that i missed.
+Below, i added the old version of the homepage with everything on a homepage, as well as some detailed criticism from Kevin on important points that i missed.

 I was also fortunate to collect more data on how I could improve on the user experience, through this feedback form.